 - any change in circumstance that may result in disqualification.

-Tattoo service providers must notify CBS if they plan to participate at a tattoo show, convention or fair in South Australia.
+You must notify CBS if you plan to participate in a tattoo show, convention or fair in South Australia.

 Offences and penalties